JakeM01/2nd-Year-Filesharing-Website/README.md

-2nd Year Project: Filesharing website using PHP and SQL to allow users to upload and download files
+2nd Year Project: Filesharing website using HTML, PHP and SQL to allow users to upload and download files